nhost/nhost/docs/docs/platform/authentication/email-templates.md

 ## Languages

 The user's language is what decides what template to send.
-The user's language is stored in the `auth.users` table in the `locale` columne.
+The user's language is stored in the `auth.users` table in the `locale` column.
 This `locale` column contains a two-letter language code in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format.

 This value is `en` by default for new users.